cmillion/gPhoton/docs/UserGuide.md

 _For the curious:_ The estimates returned by _gFind_ are computed by finding the boresight pointings (in the aspect database) which fall within a detector radius (~0.625 degrees) of the desired sky position and comparing the associated time stamps against the time stamps of data that has actually been loaded into the photon database.

 ####Tweaking Search Parameters
 The default allowable gap between two time stamps for them to be considered contiguous for the purposes of a _gFind_ estimate is one second.
 This is a reasonable minimum gap because it is the default spacing between adjacent entries in the aspect table.
-This parameter is adjustable, however, with the `-g` or `--gap` parameter.
+This parameter is adjustable, however, with the --maxgap` parameter.
 To consider data with gaps of as much as 100 seconds to be contiguous--a reasonable value if you want to treat all data in the same eclipse as part of the same observation--try the following command.

-    ./gFind.py -b 'NUV' -r 176.919525856024 -d 0.255696872807351 --gap 100
+    ./gFind.py -b 'NUV' -r 176.919525856024 -d 0.255696872807351 --maxgap 100

 If, additionally, you want to exclude contiguous time ranges below some minimum raw exposure time, pass that time to the `--minexp` parameter.